Workgroup processor (WGP)#

 Instructions - SALU |

 Number of Scalar ALU instructions executed.
-SALU handles scalar operations that are uniform across the wave. |
+SALU handles operations with uniform values across the wavefront.
+Efficient kernels often have a balance of VALU and SALU operations. |

 Count per Normalization Unit |